nus-cs2103-AY2021S2/tp/docs/UserGuide.md

     * Hit ENTER to run that command again.
     * Alternatively, select other commands via the UP and DOWN arrow keys.

+### Undo/redo history

+Undo/redo history is not saved to the hard disk, so it will be lost when SunRez is exited.

 ### Save the data

 SunRez main application data and command history are saved in the hard disk automatically after any command